 cp .env_example .env

-- To create a new API key when needed, click the user icon in the top right corner and click My API Keys, then click Add.
+- To create a new API key, from the top-right corner of the dashboard, select the user icon, then select My API Keys, then select Add.

-- Navigate to APIC Settings and set a value for the CEQUENCE_IBM_ORGANIZATION attribute.
+- Navigate to APIC Settings and set a value for CEQUENCE_IBM_ORGANIZATION.
 The organization name is a short identifying label for your organization.

-- To create a new API key when needed, click the user icon in the top right corner and click My API Keys, then click Add.
+- To create a new API key, from the top-right corner of the dashboard, select the user icon, then select My API Keys, then select Add.

-To deploy to selected catalogs and spaces, create a config.jsonc file by copying the template to a new file named config.jsonc.
+To deploy to selected catalogs and spaces, create a config.jsonc file by copying the template.

 cp config-template.jsonc config.jsonc

-The following excerpt are sample contents of a config.jsonc file.
+The following excerpt shows sample contents of a config.jsonc file.

 {